[AEM Forms]{class="badge positive" title="Applies to AEM Forms)."}

 5. In the Document of Record Template Configuration section of the Form Model tab, select Associate Form Template as Document of Record Template.
 On selecting this option, all XFA template (XDP files) available on your machine are displayed.
 Select the appropriate file.
 Also, ensure same schema (data schema) is used for Adaptive Form and selected XFA template (XDP file).

-Your Adaptive Form is now configured to use an XDP file as template for Document of Record.
+Your Adaptive Form is now configured to use an XDP file as template for Submission PDF.
 The next step is to bind Adaptive Form components with corresponding template fields.

 Upload your Adobe Acrobat PDF (Acroform) to your AEM Forms instance.
-Perform the following steps to configure an Adaptive Form to use Adobe Acrobat PDF (Acroform) as template for Document of Record:
+Perform the following steps to configure an Adaptive Form to use Adobe Acrobat PDF (Acroform) as template for Submission PDF:

 1. In Experience Manager author instance, click Forms > Forms and Documents.